-Dr Sabanov has executed multiple projects and teaching at a time, tracking technical progress, and reporting on both to the University and to the mining company, and regulatory and technical review boards.
-The projects included researchers, undergraduate and graduate students, mining engineers and geologists.
-The work encompassed projects in mine design, operations, production planning and mining method selection for underground and open mining projects, sustainable development of mining, pollution prevention, and environmentally friendly mining technology development.
-Dr Sabanov industry experience enabled him to understand detailed requirements of local mining companies in mining specialists, and helped the University design applicable study programmes.
+Dr Sabanov started his carrier working in the underground oil shale mines in Estonia before he received his mining engineering PhD diploma in 2018.
+Dr Sabanov was executing multiple projects and teaching at a time, tracking technical progress, and reporting on both to the university and to the mining companies, and regulatory and technical review boards.
+Dr Sabanov industry experience with mine planning, scheduling and design, blasting operations, mine ventilation, mining risk management enabled him to understand detailed requirements of mining companies in mining specialists.
 Dr Sabanov was responsible for implementation of students’ theoretical knowledge to industrial practices, optimising study programmes to real life work of mining projects.
-Sergei helped students to reach out to mining companies to obtain practical experience in projects as part of their studies.

-For the last 6 years Dr Sabanov supported a number of Business Improvement, Internal Investment Decision, Resources and Reserves Audit projects.
-For those he completed technical due diligence work, including Competent Person Reports (CPR) for stock exchange listings, financial analysis, risk assessment etc. His expertise lies in strategy planning, organisation, managing and working on technical studies (International and CIS standards).
-He also provided project finance advisory services to investors developing projects in the metals, mining, energy and oil & gas sectors.
-Dr Sabanov has built a solid client base and served as a company representative on multiple concurrent commissions.
-He has worked with projects in Russia, Kazakhstan and the CIS, Europe and South America.
-Dr Sabanov is experienced in a wide range of commodities areas including oil shale, coal, gold and silver, iron ore, diamonds, zinc, bauxite, potash and rare earth elements.
-Also he is highly experienced in the area of sustainable mining of oil shale in Estonia and globally, including conventional (drill-and-blast, selective mining) and unconventional (in-situ retorting) mining.
-He has authored over 70 technical publications in peer-reviewed conferences proceedings and in Scientific Citation Index magazines mostly in the field of mining engineering and risk assessment & management.
+Dr Sabanov is a chartered engineer at the Institute of Materials, Minerals and Mining, London with 27 years of experience in the mining industry.
+Working for SRK Consulting (UK) over 7 years Dr Sabanov supported a number of Business Improvement, Internal Investment Decision, Resources and Reserves Audit projects.
+For those he completed technical due diligence work, including Competent Person Reports (CPR) for stock exchange listings.
+His expertise lies in strategy planning, organisation, managing and working on technical studies (International and CIS standards).
+He has worked with projects in Russia, CIS countries, Europe and South America.
+Dr Sabanov is experienced in a wide range of commodities areas including oil shale, coal, gold and silver, copper, iron ore, diamonds, zinc, bauxite, potash and rare earth elements.

 - Oil Shale In-Situ Retorting